Basic Eligibility Requirements

 To receive federal and/or state financial aid from Chico State you must:

-- Be a United States citizen/National, permanent resident, or other eligible non-citizen.
+- be a United States citizen/National, permanent resident, other eligible non-citizen, or AB 540 eligible

-- Reapply for aid each year by submitting a FAFSA or CADAA.
+- have reapplied for aid each year by submitting a FAFSA or CADAA

-- Have not exceeded grant and loan annual or life-time limits.
+- have not exceeded federal/state grant and loan annual or life-time limits